04. B+Tree Node and Insertion

 knode := treeInsert(tree, tree.get(kptr), key, val)

-// split the result
+// after insertion, split the result

 nsplit, split := nodeSplit3(knode)

-// deallocate the kid node
+// deallocate the old kid node

 tree.del(kptr)